IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 The display format value can be one of the defined by Angular [DatePipe](https://angular.io/api/common/DatePipe), which allows it to support predefined format options, such as `shortDate` and `longDate`.

-Input Format doesn't support predefined format options, such as `shortDate` and `longDate`, but accepts a constructed format string using characters supported by the DatePipe, e.g. `MM/dd/yyyy`.
+Input Format accepts a constructed format string using characters supported by the DatePipe, e.g. `MM/dd/yyyy` but doesn't support predefined format options, such as `shortDate` and `longDate`.
 If there isn't input format defined then [Angular locale ID](https://angular.io/api/core/LOCALE_ID) token is used for a building an input format.

 ```html
 <igx-date-range-picker [(ngModel)]="range" required inputFormat="dd/MM/yyyy" displayFormat="dd/MM/yy">